 When it comes to your family, your home, your business, and your livelihood, you want to protect everything you have built.
 When obstacles come into your path, you find a way around them.
 And you may be used to doing just about everything on your own.

-But if you find yourself faced with litigation, it’s time to call in the experts.
-The team at Richie Litigation is on your side.
-As the go-to criminal defense attorney in Los Angeles, Richie Litigation knows what you need, and we deliver.
+But if you find yourself faced with an injury, be it from a car crash, medical mistake, or even wrongful death of a loved one, it’s time to call in the experts.
+The team at Willens Law Offices is on your side.
+As the go-to personal injury attorney in Chicago, Willens Law knows what you need, and we deliver.

-At Richie Litigation, we take your trust seriously and are honored to fight for you.
-We partner with you as your advocate and promise that you will get the most expert criminal defense possible.
-Our prestigious team of attorneys and paralegals has precisely what you need to protect your family, your home, your business, and your dreams.
+At Willens Law, we take your trust seriously and are honored to fight for you.
+We partner with you as your advocate and promise that you will get the most expert personal injury trial lawyers in the country.
+Our prestigious team of attorneys and paralegals has precisely what you need to protect your family, and get you the compensation that you deserve.

-Our all-star litigators have the experience and expertise to handle criminal defense in cases involving:
+Our all-star litigators have the experience and expertise to handle injury accident cases involving:

 Whatever your legal needs are, we have the knowledge and persistence and desire to represent you with skill and compassion.